 Figure 5: Friends of Bayside work areas in Bayside Reserves

 The only waterway within Bayside, Elster Creek, is highly modified from its natural form, containing sections of concrete channel and underground piped drain in parts.
-Despite this, it is an important habitat for a wide range of flora and fauna.
+It has very limited value for flora and fauna.

 Sustainable Business